frappe/builder/README.md

 # Frappe Builder

 Frappe Builder is a low-code website builder designed for simplicity, speed, and flexibility.
-Craft beautiful websites effortlessly with intuitive visual builder and modern design principles.
+Craft beautiful websites effortlessly with an intuitive visual builder.
 Whether you're a designer looking for ease or a developer seeking customization, Frappe Builder empowers you.
+It also features a click-to-publish option that gives you the complete end-to-end website creation experience.

 ## Key Features